geonetwork/core-doc-sources/eng/users/source/features/thesaurus/index.rst

 ISO19115/19139 Thesaurus Categories
 -----------------------------------

 All thesauri in GeoNetwork are categorized using the codelist values for the gmd:MD_KeywordTypeCode element from ISO19115/19139.
-The categories and their meanins are given below but can also be found in http://www.isotc211.org/2005/resources/gmxCodelist.xml:
+The categories and their meanings are given below but can also be found in http://www.isotc211.org/2005/resources/gmxCodelist.xml:

 =========================== ==================================================================================
 ISO Thesaurus Category      Description